 Nobody really trusts a Jack of all trades when it comes to expert advice on one specific thing.
 If your geyser bursts, you aren’t going to ask which of your friends has some free time to come fix it.
 You’re going to go straight to a plumber because you know he has the necessary skill to do a good job.

 You need to specialize in something in order to be the go-to source on the web.
 Sure, you can write posts about anything and everything, and some variety is important (even just if for your own sanity).
 If you want to make it profitable and bring in some money with your blog, you’re going to do spectacularly better if your clients see you as an expert in whatever niche you’re in.

-Gearing your blog towards a very specific niche helps your readers to see:
+Gearing your content towards a very specific niche helps your readers to see: